tuck1s/sparkypmtatracking/README.md

 go get github.com/google/uuid
 ```

-Installation instructions follow, for each app.
+Run the `./build.sh` script included in the project, to build each app.

 ## wrapper